Liam-F/HLTV-Scraper/readme.md

 ## Installation and Usage

 Since this is written in pure Python, there are no dependencies to install.
 Simply clone the repository or download the zip file, then `cd` to the directory and run `python3 start.py`.
-There is (an outdated) video demonstration [here](https://twitter.com/rxcs/status/870564131715162112).
+There is a video demonstration [here](https://twitter.com/rxcs/status/883818154362675200).

 ![](https://i.imgur.com/g5Wk3eS.png)